 Before conducting an inspection that may involve postmarketing adverse drug experience reporting, you should review 21 CFR Sections 310.305, 314.80, 314.98, 314.540, and 600.80, Section 760 of the FD&C Act [21 U.S.C.
 379aa], CP 7353.001, and the training video, 'Field Investigators: Adverse Drug Effects (ADE) Detectives,' available online at http://www.fda.gov/Training/ForHealthProfessionals/ucm091001.htm.

-The of Manufacturing and Product Quality (OMPQ) in CDER has established two mechanisms for you to obtain technical assistance before, during, or after an inspection:
+The Office of Manufacturing and Product Quality (OMPQ) in CDER has established two mechanisms for you to obtain technical assistance before, during, or after an inspection:

-- of Manufacturing and Product Quality (OMPQ) Subject Contacts.
+- Office of Manufacturing and Product Quality (OMPQ) Subject Contacts.
 This list contains the names and phone numbers of OMPQ individuals identified as technical specialists in various areas.

 - Questions and Answers on Current Good Manufacturing Practices for Drugs (http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/ucm124740.htm).
 This forum is intended to provide timely answers to questions about the meaning and application of CGMPs for human, animal, and biological drugs, and to share these widely.
 These questions and answers generally clarify statements of existing requirements or policy.